- 20 October 2010

 - Category: Oracle

 With a tool such as iQuate’s iQSonar in the market, Oracle SAM has become more accessible, transparent, simple and efficient in terms of fact finding.
 And that is great news.
 But as always, data needs interpretation.
 To see how much clients really know about interpreting such, we prepared a licensing quiz.
-Over 100 licensing cracks and clients were challenged at Open World to answer the 8 questions of the iQuate quiz at Oracle Open World correctly.
+Over 100 licensing cracks and clients were challenged at Open World to answer the 8 questions of the iQuate Openworld Quiz correctly.
 Many started off confident, but almost nobody handed the results in confident!
 In the end of the day, NOBODY had all the questions correct, even when disregarding questions that could – depending on specific situations – be interpreted in different ways.
-Results of this little quiz show that there is still a huge need to help clients manage what they don’t know about the facts they find.
+Results of this Openworld Quiz show that there is still a huge need to help clients manage what they don’t know about the facts they find.
 Obviously, in any large environment one wrong answer to these rather simple questions can cost millions.

 So, here are the answers: